tigerros/ruci/README.md

 # RUCI

 **Warning: This crate has no tests and I'm not confident in it.
-I'm publishing it in order to comfortably use it a another project of mine.**
+I'm publishing it in order to comfortably use it in a another project of mine, I do not guarantee that it works for you.**

 <ins>R</ins>ust <ins>U</ins>niversal <ins>C</ins>ess <ins>I</ins>nterface.